Health

 1. I changed my drinking ware.

-What I found most helpful was actually a humble ceramic mug.
+What I found most helpful was actually drinking from a humble ceramic mug.
 Go figure.
 I can’t explain why, it just works for me.

 2. I changed my water filter.